LargeLlama/Shqiperi/README.md

 - Walk over monsters to attack them.
 Beware, they will attack you as well.
 - Pick up a weapon as soon as possible.
 It will help you defeat monsters faster.
 - If possible, try to pick up and eat food right before moving on to the next dungeon.
 That way, you will begin the next dungeon with more health.
 - The next dungeon unlocks once you defeat all monsters.
 However, you may move on without collecting useful items.
-That is not advisable and it's highly recommended that you pick up anything useful.
+That is not advisable, and it's highly recommended that you pick up anything useful.
 - In rare occasions, a monster will have a useful item.
 You must be courageous enough and encounter them in order to earn the item.

 More Information: